vacp2p/rfc/specs/waku/waku-v2.md

 A filter node MUST NOT send a push message for messages that have not been requested via a FilterRequest.

-If a specific light node isn't connnected to a filter node for some specific period of time (e.g. a TTL), then the filter node MAY choose to not push these messages to the node.
+If a specific light node isn't connected to a filter node for some specific period of time (e.g. a TTL), then the filter node MAY choose to not push these messages to the node.
 This period is up to the consumer of the protocol and node implementation, though a reasonable default is one minute.